Supreme Court rules against foreign company in Mueller mystery case

 White House reportedly may try to block part of Mueller's reportJan.
 8, 201904:56

-The company appealed to the Supreme Court, and Chief Justice John Roberts put everything on hold in late December, including the fine.
+The company appealed to the Supreme Court, and Chief Justice John Roberts put everything on hold in late December, including the fine of $50,000 a day.
 But Tuesday, in a brief unsigned order, the court lifted that stay, denying the company's request to block the fine.

 It's impossible to tell, from the few public documents, who issued the subpoena.
 But it presumably involves Mueller's investigation, based on observing the lawyers, including some from his team.